openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Decryption procedure

-The procedure to perform public-key decryption with a ML-KEM + ECC composite scheme is as follows:
+The procedure to perform public-key decryption with an ML-KEM + ECC composite scheme is as follows:

  1. Take the matching PKESK and own secret key packet as input